ChristophHill/TMS-fMRI_strategic_interaction/README.md

 You will need to specify in Get_ModelEstimates.R which of these models you wish to estimate and what parameters to monitor.
 The file is set by default to estimate Influence Learning.

-I have tried to simplify and anote the code in the clearest way possible, and it should all run out of the box provided you have the prerequisit packages up and running.
+I have tried to simplify and annote the code in the clearest way possible, and it should all run out of the box provided you have the prerequisit packages up and running.
 For Windows users, you will need to replace / by \ in the path directories.
 If you discover bugs or errors, please let me know.
 I may still update this repo as time goes by.